-A human chain of 80 people rescues a drowning family in Florida, illustrating the dangers of rip currents.
+Remembering when a human chain of 80 people rescued a drowning family trapped by rip current

 A Saturday evening outing on a Panama City Beach took a grave turn when Roberta Ursrey noticed that her two young boys, 8 and 11, were boogie boarding much farther away when she last saw them.
 And then they started to scream and cry that they were stuck.
 A rip current was holding them and others hostage in about 15 feet of swirling water.
 Among them also were an elderly Chinese couple and a woman who first came out to help the boys and also became trapped.